albar965/littlenavmap-manual/src/en/MAPTHEMES.rst

 Additional map themes can be installed in the directory set in options on page :ref:`options-cache-and-files`, section :ref:`options-mapthemes`.
 You have to enter a valid path there before using map themes.

 New maps come as downloads with different directory structures.
-Some contain the base directory ``data\maps\earth`` in the downloaded archive some do not.
+Some contain the base directory ``data\maps\earth`` in the downloaded archive and some do not.
 Each map installed theme has to consist of a directory containing the related ``.dgml`` and other files.
 The name of the map directory and the ``.dgml`` file have to match.
 For example ``.../norway-topo/norway-topo.dgml``.

 Note that you have to restart *Little Navmap* to see the new map themes.

+The menu ``View`` -> :ref:`theme-menu` in the main menu and the toolbar drop down box will receive an entry for each additional map theme.

+The option :ref:`show-country-and-city-names` is enabled for all additional map themes but might not work depending on properties defined in the map's DGML file.

 .. figure:: ../images/map_theme_options.jpg
         :scale: 70%